-- 5. Inspect the unit rating plate for the proper type of refrigerant and quantity. - 6.
+- 5. Inspect the mating units rating plate and installation instructions for the proper type of refrigerant and quantity. - 6.
+Refer to mating units installation instructions for determination of the proper refrigerant charge amount and its application. - 7.
 Weigh in the proper amount of new (or reclaimed) refrigerant.